greiginsydney/SfBCertReport/TechNetMain.md

     0.45 - May-26-2015 - SfB Support, retrieves Information from EDGE Servers configured in the topology and adding Parameters Support
     0.46 - May-27-2015 - Improving connectivity test and OWAS display parameters
     0.47 - September-12-2015 - Fixed SYNOPSIS description
-    0.48 - May 2016 - With the amazing help of Amanda Debler, she were able to insert a few more tests for pulling PSTN Gateway certs as well
+    0.48 - May 2016 - With the amazing help of Amanda Debler, we were able to insert a few more tests for pulling PSTN Gateway certs as well
     0.50 - July 2016 - ADded the option to work with a pre-loaded EDGE enrypted password file in order to scheduled the script to run autoamticlly

 Prerequisites: